burst-apps-team/burst-wiki/getting-started.md

 1. [Learn the Security Features of Burst](secure-your-burst.md)

 New Burst accounts are secure, but they are less secure if they are not activated on the block chain with a public key.
 Some business will not transact business with accounts that are not activated.
 This can present a problem if you have already have Burst on certain exchanges such as Bittrex.
 After you have downloaded and installed your selected wallet, you will need to secure a small amount of Burst from the community in order to activate your wallet.
+For information on how to obtain the amount of burst needed, see FAQ 1.

 1. [How to get or buy Burst](faq-how-do-i-get-burst-3f.md)